Order SYNBRANCHIFORMES: Families SYNBRANCHIDAE, CHAUDHURIIDAE, MASTACEMBELIDAE and INDOSTOMIDAE

 Sinobdella Kottelat & Lim 1994 Sino-, of Sinica (China), referring to distribution of S. sinensis; bdella, leach or sucker, but in this case an abridgement of Rhynchobdella Bloch & Schneider 1801 (=Macrognathus), genus in which S. sinensis had been placed

-Sinobdella sinensis kobayashii (Oshima 1926) in honor of Hikoshiro Kobayashi, head of the Shiga Prefectural Fisheries Experiment Station, where Oshima was working at the time
+Sinobdella kobayashii (Oshima 1926) in honor of Hikoshiro Kobayashi, head of the Shiga Prefectural Fisheries Experiment Station, where Oshima was working at the time

 Family INDOSTOMIDAE Armored Sticklebacks